suborbital/docs/website/docs/e2-core/usage/creating-se2-modules.md

 Make sure you [have the prerequisites installed](../get-started#prerequisites) before proceeding.
 :::

-You can create a new SE2 module with subo:c
+You can create a new SE2 module with Subo:

 ```bash
 subo create runnable myfunction